 We are celebrating our 40th birthday

 Get to know the Museum collections, created over the last 40 years, yet documenting the two century long history of the University of Warsaw, through our exhibitions, publications and on-line presentations.
-Forty of the most interesting objects from to the history of the University will be selected for the special anniversary exhibition, which we plan to present this year.
+Forty of the most interesting objects from to the history of the University have been selected for the special anniversary exhibition.